m-labs/artiq/doc/manual/management_system.rst

 Master
 ^^^^^^

-The :ref:`ARTIQ master <frontend-artiq-master>` is responsible for managing the parameter and device databases, the experiment repository, scheduling and running experiments, archiving results, and distributing real-time results.
+The :ref:`ARTIQ master <frontend-artiq-master>` is responsible for managing the dataset and device databases, the experiment repository, scheduling and running experiments, archiving results, and distributing real-time results.
 It is a headless component, and one or several clients (command-line or GUI) use the network to interact with it.

 The master expects to be given a directory on startup, the experiment repository, containing these experiments which are automatically tracked and communicated to clients.
 By default, it simply looks for a directory called ``repository``.
 The ``-r`` flag can be used to substitute an alternate location.